ValentinH/bundlelove/README.md

 Two nice features of Bundlephobia that could be implemented in this app are:

-- the "Similar packages" section that let the user find packages offering similar functionalities to the currently viewed package
+- the "Similar packages" section that lets the user find packages offering similar functionalities to the currently viewed package
-- the "Scan a package.json" page that let you upload the package.json of any project and see all dependencies costs at a glance
+- the "Scan a package.json" page that lets you upload the package.json of any project and see all dependencies costs at a glance

 ### CI/CD pipeline